SummVD/SummVD/README.md

 **Step 4** : You can now run the experiments from the root of your SummVD folder as follow :
 "python SummVD.py --dataset_name "dataset_name" --size_output 0"
 **With dataset_name one of the following :** "duc", "reddit", "cnn", "reddit_tifu", "MN" (for Multi-News), "pubmed", "xsum". (size_output 0 means that we test the full length dataset.
-To run n example, simply put n instead).
+To run n examples, simply put n instead).

-**Step 5** : As you will see, the output summaries are dropped in the output folder.
+**Step 5** : As you will see, the output summaries are written in the output folder like : "dataset_name.txt".
 From here you can run our Rouge scorer by using :
-"python SummVD.py --dataset_name "MN" --scoring True"
+"python SummVD.py --dataset_name "dataset_name" --scoring True"